darrellodonnell/demo-generic-toip-gf/docs/5. Governance/Document Templates/Ledger.md

 ## Summary

-* Summary of the use of the network in PCEGF
+* Summary of the use of the network in the ecosystem

 ## Layer 1 Governance Framework